GHG-P fact sheet

 The steps of the approach are:

-The steps of defining the boundaries to be accounted for, collecting and using data as well as that of the reduction Action plan are all addressed within the Bilan Carbone® methodology, which is therefore compatible with that of the GHG Protocol.
-It should be noted that the GHG Protocol focuses on reporting issues in order to strengthen transparency on organisations' responsibility for GHG emissions whereas the Bilan Carbone® is a strategic management method that integrates their vulnerability and dependency issues.
-Moreover, the GHG Protocol, like the Bilan Carbone® and ISO 14064-1, allows launching an ACT® approach to assess energy-climate strategies.
+The steps of defining the accounting boundaries, collecting and using the data as well as that of the reduction Action plan are all addressed within the Bilan Carbone® methodology, which is therefore compatible with that of the GHG Protocol.
+Note that the GHG Protocol focuses on reporting issues in order to strengthen transparency on organisations' responsibility for GHG emissions while Bilan Carbone® is a strategic management method that integrates organisations' vulnerability and dependence issues.
+In addition, the GHG Protocol, like Bilan Carbone® and ISO 14064-1, enables the launch of an ACT® process to assess energy-climate strategies.

 Does it allow third-party recognition?
 If so, in what way?